nathan-osman/rss2producer/README.md

         description='A longer description of the feed contents.'
     )

-Once the feed is created, you can add items with the `append_item` method:
+After the feed is created, you can add items with the `append_item` method:

     feed.append_item(
         title='Sample Item',